Christmas ideas for golfers

 Golf or "crying towels" are a good gift if the golfer uses a trolley or rides in a cart, but if they carry, that’s not such a good idea.
 These towels tend to get in the way and as silly as it may seem standing in the golf shop looking things over they are just one more thing to carry and after 18 holes of golf on a hot July afternoon the less weight the better.

-Gold trolleys or "pull carts" or "push carts" are a nice gift if you know the type or style that is wanted.
-Su Mountain revolutionize the golf trolley a few years back with their push style "baby carriage" style three wheel golf trolley
+Golf trolleys or "pull carts" or "push carts" are a nice gift if you know the type or style that is wanted.
+Sun Mountain revolutionized the golf trolley a few years back with their push style "baby carriage" three wheel golf trolley.

 Golf umbrellas are a great idea, because no golfer wants to spend the money on one, but they know they need them.
-Golf umbrella also come in a number of colors and styles including logo golf umbrellas that carry the name of you golfers favorite golf equipment or even favorite sports team.
+Golf umbrellas also come in a number of colors and styles including logo golf umbrellas that carry the name of your golfers favorite golf equipment or even favorite sports team.

 Golf Apparel